Ed-Fi-Exchange-OSS/ChicoUSDTableauReports/readme.md

 ### For Running the Reports Against a Live Database

 1. Tableau Desktop 2020.1 or higher.
-2. MsSQL Server 2016 or higher with a v2.6.0 Ed-Fi ODS populated template.
+2. Ms SQL Server 2016 or higher with a v2.6.0 Ed-Fi ODS populated template.
 3. MS-SSMS: Microsoft's Sql Server Management Studio 2016 or higher.
 4. An Ed-Fi ODS v2.6.0 Database.
 We reocmmend the EdFi_Ods_PopulatedTemplate or you could use your staging or production database.